wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'the razor-sharp barnacles that cover it',
     'the inumerable skulls clogging it',
     'the sacrifice required to open it',
-    'it is overflowing with lava',
+    'the lava overflowing from it',
-    'barbed wires that surround it',
+    'the barbed wires that surround it',
+    'the sticky mold that covers it',
   ];
 gen_data['tunneladjective'] = [
     'melted-weapons',